eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Status: approved

-The gRPC Client shall connect with the gRPC Server by sending `AgentHello` and the receiving side of the To Server Channel.
+The gRPC Client shall connect with the gRPC Server by sending `AgentHello` and the receiving side of the ToServer Channel.

 Tags:
 - gRPC_Client